oneapi-src/oneCCL/doc/rst/source/installation.rst

    cd l_ccl_<version>.<update>.<package#>
    ./install.sh

 There is no uninstall script.
-To uninstall oneCCL, delete the whole installation directory.
+To uninstall |product_short|, delete the whole installation directory.

 Installation using RPM
 **********************

-oneCCL is available through the RPM Package Manager.
+You can get |product_short| through the RPM Package Manager.
 To install the library in a root mode using RPM, follow these steps:

 #.
 Log in as root.